 Second, the impact that any unconventional gas industry has on underground resources is different to mining and conventional gas projects.
-First, the extraction of gas from deep shale formations involves not only drilling a deep vertical well into the ground, but also the horizontal drilling of wells several kilometres out from the vertical well.
-The horizontal wells may go underneath areas where there are sacred sites.43
+The extraction of gas from deep shale formations involves not only drilling a deep vertical well into the ground, but also the horizontal drilling of wells several kilometres out from the vertical well.
+The horizontal wells may go underneath areas where there are sacred sites (noting that the onshore shale reservoirs are around 3-4 km below the surface: see Chapters 5 and 6).50